 Braille is undeniably inconvenient.
-Throughout secondary school, my backpack weighed somewhere in the neighbourhood of 25 pounds, because it was crammed full of volumes and volumes of braille.
-If I also had to carry my laptop case, braille notetaker, and/or my Perkins Brailler, I’d be carrying something like forty pounds of equipment and books back and forth every day.
-That’s a third of my body weight, and I am quite sure some of the neck and back issues I suffer from began with all those books.
+Throughout secondary school, my backpack weighed somewhere in the neighbourhood of 25 pounds, because it was crammed with volumes and volumes of braille.
+If I also had to carry my laptop case, braille notetaker, and/or my Perkins Brailler, I’d be carrying something like 40 pounds of equipment and books back and forth every day.
+That was a third of my body weight, and I am quite sure some of the neck and back issues I suffer from began with all those books.

-Nearly everything I know about language I learned from reading.
-If you want to be a good writer, you have to watch other writers at work, and this necessitates a lot of reading.
-Yes, I can still learn by having my computer read a book aloud to me, but I do find that I don’t retain information quite as well just by listening.
-Not everyone is an auditory learner (I’m definitely not one) so reading on your own is still a crucial skill.
-It’s even more essential that a child learn to read on her own.
-While many sighted children are abysmal spellers, I continually encounter blind people who cannot spell at all because they have never actually “seen” the words on a page.
-It’s easier to be a good speller when you have the opportunity to memorize the words, and you can’t do that without reading.
+Speaking of spelling, I’ve noticed that while bad spelling is by no means exclusive to blind people, we have to work harder than most sighted people, simply because without braille, we don’t interact with text the same way.
+If you hardly ever “see” the words on a page, you have to put in a lot more legwork to ensure you’re not missing things.
+It’s easier to be a good speller when you have the opportunity to memorize the words, and you can’t do that as easily without reading independently.
 While I am a decent speller, any word I picked up in a braille book is much easier for me to remember than a word I picked up by listening.
 These days, I do the majority of my “reading” by listening to audio books or text-to-speech software, so I have more difficulty spelling newer terms.
-Here are just a few of the pitfalls a lack of braille access has caused in blind people:
+Here are just a few of the pitfalls a lack of braille access has caused for many blind people I know:

 • The Beatles becomes The Beetles

 • Def Leppard becomes Deaf Leopard (logical, but still wrong!)